Distributed AI Training

 Training large models is often limited by memory before it is limited by raw arithmetic.
 Parameters, gradients, optimizer state, activations, temporary buffers, and checkpoints all compete for accelerator memory.

 Activation checkpointing trades compute for memory by recomputing selected activations during the backward pass rather than storing all of them.
-Offloading moves some state to CPU or storage, usually at a performance cost.
-These techniques make training possible, but they also make the training system more sensitive to bandwidth, scheduling, and failure recovery.
+Offloading moves some state to CPU, host memory, or storage, usually at a performance cost.
+These techniques make training possible, but they also make the system more sensitive to bandwidth, scheduling, checkpoint compatibility, and failure recovery.

 Communication Bottlenecks